Tips for Making Soup

 - Pre-chop veggies and measure ingredients ahead of time.

 - Still short on time?
 Buy rotisserie chicken at your local grocery store.
 They save time and money.

 - Make enough soup for leftovers or freeze for later.

-- Add squash, apples, and chicken broth.
-Heat to boiling and then reduce heat to medium low.
-Cover and cook for 25 minutes until apples and squash are tender.
+- Reduce heat to medium low.
+Cover and cook for about 25 minutes or until the apples and squash are tender.

 - Blend soup until smooth.
 You can use a blender, food processor, or immersion blender.
 (Be extra careful when blending hot ingredients as the top can pop off.